Get Started

 defenseclaw uninstall --all --binaries --yes # full nuke, no confirm prompt

-The default tears down connector integrations (restores ~/.codex/config.toml, ~/.claude/settings.json, etc. from byte-for-byte backups) but leaves ~/.defenseclaw/ and the installed binaries on disk so a subsequent defenseclaw setup guardrail can pick up where you left off.
+The default tears down connector integrations and leaves ~/.defenseclaw/ and the installed binaries on disk so a subsequent defenseclaw setup guardrail can pick up where you left off.
+An unchanged managed connector file is restored byte-for-byte from its hash-checked snapshot; after user edits, connector-specific cleanup removes only DefenseClaw-owned entries and preserves unrelated changes.
 Use --all and/or --binaries to make the removal total. --dry-run previews the plan.

 Next